London Local Authorities and the Private Rented Sector

 But they then appear to come straight to the conclusion that the way to tackle the problems is potentially either with a licensing scheme and / or via setting up a “social” letting agency to be ran by the council and which would work to get private landlords letting to people on housing benefit.

-However, they fail to ask whether a licensing scheme or a social letting agency is actually the best way to tackle the issues in the first place.
+However, they fail to ask whether a licensing scheme or a social order viagra with no prescription online letting agency is actually the best way to tackle the issues in the first place.

 This is fundamentally wrong, in our opinion.